This post shows students and new users how to set laptop lid close action to do nothing if the laptop lid or screen is closed in Windows 11.

 In the Hardware and Sound category, select Power Options settings group as highlighted below.

-In Power Options settings pane, select Choose what closing the lid does link as highlighted below.
+In Power Options settings pane, select Change plan settings link as highlighted below.

 That should do it!